Military dictatorship of Chile: Health

+Dr. Fernando Monckeberg championed policies to combat child malnutrition in Chile.

 One of the most abrupt changes affecting sanitation in the country was in the realm of drinking water and sanitation in Chile.
 In 1977, all state-owned companies in this sector were merged into the National Sanitary Works Service (SENDOS), which led to a major restructuring process and gradual outsourcing of services to private companies.
 Consequently, there was an exponential, widespread increase in the connection to drinking water and sewerage systems, both urban and rural.
 While in 1974 only 35% of urban dwellings had access to sewerage services, by 1990 this coverage had reached 75%.
 Meanwhile, urban household access to drinking water rose from 60% to 95% in the same period.
-This allowed a large part of the population to have a private bathroom in their homes, thus replacing latrines in “pozos negros”, which were commonly used by lower-income households.
+This allowed a large part of the population to have a private bathroom in their homes, thus replacing latrines in "pozos negros", which were commonly used by lower-income households.

 In 1978, the regime established the National Immunization Program, which provided a universal and free schedule of vaccinations from birth against the infectious diseases most prevalent among Chileans, aiming to minimize contagion and morbidity.
 The following year, the state-run health insurance was consolidated into the National Health Fund.
 Previously, there was a distinction between public or private employees (civil servants), who were covered by the National Medical Service for Employees (SERMENA), and workers plus the rest of the population, who were attended by the National Health Service (SNS).

+In order to promote a new model of nutritional policy, the State coordinated its work with institutions such as the Institute of Nutrition and Food Technology (INTA), responsible for research and evaluation, and the National Council for Food and Nutrition (CONPAN), oriented toward the implementation of preventive measures.
+Both initiatives were led by physician Fernando Monckeberg Barros, to whom the "end of malnutrition" in Chile is attributed, reducing infant mortality from 180 per 1,000 children to 7 per 1,000.

+In 1974, the Corporation for Child Nutrition (CONIN) was also created, a private institution aimed at implementing programs for the treatment of severe child malnutrition as part of a strategy to target nutritional policy.
+Its activities included organizing volunteers who worked in specialized centers and workshops for mothers in highly vulnerable sectors, where topics related to nutrition and household management were addressed.
+These actions were coordinated with organizations such as CEMA-Chile and the National Secretariat for Women.